Centreville, Illinois: Environmental Justice

 Centreville’s environmental problems are rooted in decades of racial and economic disparities, with structural neglect in basic services such as sewage and stormwater management.
 Today, much of the area suffers from frequent flooding, with raw sewage regularly backing up into homes, yards, and streets.
-These conditions have created severe public health risks for residents and exemplify environmental injustice in a predominantly Black community, as described by organizations such as Earthjustice and the Natural Resources Defense Council, which have documented the structural racism behind Centreville’s infrastructure failures.
+These conditions have created severe public health risks for residents and exemplify environmental injustice in a predominantly Black community, as described by organizations such as, Equity Legal Services, Earthjustice and the Natural Resources Defense Council, which have documented the structural racism behind Centreville’s infrastructure failures.

 Floodwaters routinely overwhelm residential areas, especially during heavy rainfall.
 In many cases, sewage overflows from manholes or seeps into basements and kitchens, leaving hazardous waste and terrible odors behind.
 This issue has persisted for years, affecting the Centreville residents repeatedly.
 The Illinois Environmental Protection Agency (Illinois EPA) officials and local city representatives have publicly acknowledged the severity of the infrastructure failures, but progress has been hampered due to funding delays and lack of coordinated planning.

 The environmental hazards in Centreville are deeply racialized.
 Residents themselves have drawn attention to how systemic neglect correlated with the city’s racial demographics.
 In an interview with The Guardian, residents described how sewage backups made parts of their homes uninhabitable and called out the disparity in response compared to majority-white areas.
 One woman stated, "My floors buckled.
 My kitchen sink is rotting out.
 If white people were still here, this wouldn’t happen."
 The long-term neglect of Centreville’s infrastructure reflects how disparities in public investment can disproportionately impact communities of color, contributing to unequal access to essential services.

 Academic researchers and local advocates have highlighted how the city’s geography contributes to the problem, arguing that historic disinvestment in flood infrastructure reflects a broader disregard for Black communities.
 Centreville is located on the Mississippi River floodplain known as the American Bottom, and inadequate maintenance of drainage channels and levees has worsened the impacts of stormwater.
 A study conducted by Williams College emphasized how channel infilling and poor drainage design make Centreville particularly vulnerable to repeated flooding.

 The conditions that Centreville faces are not natural; they are engineered by policy decisions that failed to serve Black communities.
 Centreville’s infrastructure was neglected during decades when other communities were modernizing, mostly due to limited political representation and economic disparity.
 Without access to federal or state funding, local officials were unable to implement preventative measures or renew old systems.